 Our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of mavorixafor.
 We currently have no products for sale and may never be able to develop marketable drug products.
 We are conducting a global Phase 3 pivotal clinical trial of our lead product candidate, mavorixafor, and may be required to complete additional nonclinical studies and clinical trials before we can seek regulatory approval.
-We are also conducting a Phase 1b clinical trial of mavorixafor for the treatment of chronic neutropenic disorders and we are concluding a Phase 1 clinical trial of mavorixafor for the treatment of Waldenström's.
-While we have investigated mavorixafor for the treatment of ccRCC, we do not intend to develop mavorixafor for this indication on our own.
+We are also conducting a Phase 1b clinical trial of mavorixafor for the treatment of chronic neutropenic disorders and we are concluding a Phase 1 clinical trial of mavorixafor for the treatment of a variety of oncology indications, including Waldenström's and ccRCC, we do not intend to develop mavorixafor for oncology indications on our own.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidate.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must successfully meet a number of critical developmental milestones, including: